The Center of the World (novel): Reception

 In the nationwide German newspaper Die Zeit, Konrad Heidkamp praised Steinhöfel for excelling himself: "The flashbacks from the children's point of view that allow room for Steinhöfel's deadpan humor, and the romantic fairytales - from the pond via the black wooden doll to the castle with royal children -, combined with the young literate author's smart way of introducing these two layers into the storyline, make this a book on the tenderness of reading and the risk inherent to strong feelings."

 Sequel: Defender – Geschichten aus der Mitte der Welt

-The author continues the stories of some characters in 'Defender – Geschichten aus der Mitte der Welt' in several short stories.
+The author continues the stories of some characters in Defender – Geschichten aus der Mitte der Welt ("Defender – Stories from the Middle of the World") in several short stories.
 This book was also nominated for the Deutscher Jugendliteraturpreis.
 It has not (yet) been translated into English.